-A drug used to treat a certain type of colorectal cancer that has mutations (changes) in genes involved in DNA repair.
-It is also used in some patients to treat cancer of the head and neck, Hodgkin lymphoma, melanoma, non-small cell lung cancer, renal cell carcinoma, urothelial carcinoma, and hepatocellular carcinoma.
+A drug used alone or with ipilimumab to treat a certain type of colorectal cancer that has mutations (changes) in genes involved in DNA repair.
+It is also used with ipilimumab in some patients to treat renal cell carcinoma (RCC) and melanoma.
+Nivolumab is also used alone in some patients to treat cancer of the head and neck, Hodgkin lymphoma, melanoma, non-small cell lung cancer, RCC, urothelial carcinoma, and hepatocellular carcinoma.
 It is also being studied in the treatment of other types of cancer.
 Nivolumab binds to a protein called PD-1, which is found on T cells (a type of white blood cell).
 Nivolumab may block PD-1 and help the immune system kill cancer cells.
 It is a type of monoclonal antibody and a type of immune checkpoint inhibitor.
 Also called Opdivo.